 Free with Premium Upgrades

-- Keeper (Basic): Free tier includes a memorial page and basic photo gallery.
-Premium features (QR codes, AI obituary writer, advanced customization) require a one-time fee.
+- Keeper (Basic): The free tier generally includes a memorial page and basic photo gallery.
+Premium features such as QR-code plaques, an AI obituary draft tool, and advanced customization require payment.

 Free vs. Paid Features Matrix